atomicjets/mongo-gbq/README.md

 1. By default, extracted data is saved in `/tmp/onefold_mongo`.
 It can be changed by specifying the `tmp_path` parameter.
 2. If `--use_mr` parameter is specified, it will use MapReduce to generate schema and transform data.
 Otherwise, it runs the mapper and reducer via command line using `cat [input] | mapper | sort | reducer` metaphor.
 This is handy if you don't have many records and/or just want to get this going quickly.
 3. The generated files are in JSON format.
-4. Nested objects like `mobile` and `address` in the above example are flattened out in the BigQuer table.
+4. Nested objects like `mobile` and `address` in the above example are flattened out in the BigQuery table.
 5. `hash_code` column is added.
 It's basically an SHA1 hash of the object.
 It's useful later on when we use `hash_code` as parent-child key to represent array in a child table.

 ### Now let's try a more complex collection.

-In Mongo, create a complex_users collection with the following fields:
+In Mongo, create a `complex_users` collection with the following fields:
 ```
 > db.complex_users.find()
 { "_id" : ObjectId("5688d73c5d53fc2c133f342b"), "hobbies" : [ "reading", "cycling" ], "age" : 34, "work_history" : [ { "to" : "present", "from" : 2013, "name" : "IBM" }, { "to" : 2013, "from" : 2003, "name" : "Bell" } ], "utm_campaign" : "Google", "name" : "Alexander Keith", "app_version" : "2.5", "mobile" : { "device" : "iPhone", "carrier" : "Rogers" }, "address" : { "state" : "Ontario", "zipcode" : "M1K3A5", "street" : "26 Marshall Lane", "city" : "Toronto" } }